Kalesh-Singh/Lexer/README.md

 4.  `MATCH` takes no operands.

+## Where is the Source Code ##
+The source code for the lexer can be found in directory `kalesh-pr01`.

+You can change into this directory by running the following command:

+`cd /home/codio/workspace/kalesh-pr01`

+*NOTE:* The commands for comipling and running the lexer and the tests expect that you are in this working directory.

 ## Compiling the Lexer ##

 To compile the engine, run the `make` command from your shell.